L'Arlésienne (Bizet): Composition history

 The popularity of Bizet's music for L'Arlésienne was undoubtedly one of the factors prompting a later reappraisal of the original drama, and on 5 May 1885, a revival took place at the Théâtre de l'Odéon in Paris.
-Although again greeted coldly initially, the production was ultimately a great success.
-A new version of the score for full orchestra was used, in which some numbers from the suites, now expanded both in content and instrumentation (especially, for example, № 18 'Carillon'), replaced the original small ensemble orchestrations of the 1872 version.
-A few numbers were omitted, duplicated, truncated, or exchanged positions.
+Although the play was again received coldly initially, the success of this production resulted in a subsequent run of over 400 performances.
+A new version of the score for full orchestra was used, in which numbers from the suites, now expanded both in content and instrumentation, replaced the original small ensemble orchestrations of the 1872 version.
+The remaining numbers retained their original orchestrations, and a few numbers were either omitted, duplicated, truncated, or exchanged positions.